 Substack (to my knowledge) does not use shadow-banning.

-4. Quality
+4. Quality and joy of reading

 Substack forces me to constantly focus on quality of my writing, because that’s why people subscribed to me.
 They have full control over the content and can unsubscribe with a single click!
 So, I have to write well, think twice before publishing, and respect their time and attention.
 Some articles cost me even weeks of work, like Worlds We Don’t See.
 On Facebook and Linkedin, however, people follow each other to expand their social networks.
 There is no strong incentive for quality content, because what matters is who you connect to, rather than what they publish.